Strange food combinations could indicate eating disorders

 The nature of eating disorders is usually extremely secretive, as many sufferers keep their conditions behind closed doors for as long as possible.

 In many cases, individuals are too ashamed to come clean to their loved ones about their struggle with food, as they are embarrassed their illness will not be taken seriously.
+If someone is too afraid of telling a loved one they need help, there are helplines available.

 Very often, they spend a lot of time hiding their bodies under baggy clothes in a bid to keep their condition - during which they starve themselves or binge eat - to themselves.